tguens/understand-predict-winner.github.io/results.md

 Let's present our findings on the relationship between socio-economic predictors and elections.

+**In this EDA, we have average socio-economic predictors over the year.** We will see in the next part that these predictors do not vary much over our observation time of eight years).**

 The following database shows the statistics about racial data of districts that have not change during the last five elections (remained Democrat or remained Republican).

 ![im1](pictures/All_democrat_statistics_race.png)